memotoro/mars-rovers-challenge/Readme.md

 Follow the instructions to run the test cases.

-Locate the terminal in the root directory of the project
+Locate the terminal in the root directory of the project.

-Then run the following command to run all test files for both plateau and rovers
+Then run the following command to run all test files for both plateau and rovers.

+You could extend the test suite with more test cases to verify the completeness of the code.

 ```
 go test ./... -v